CryptosOdysseus/AALE-Contributions/AAA-Agency-Law .md

 **Chris comment:**

->_Small remarks suggested by second part “The Unauthorized Agent – Perspective from European and Comparative Law”: this really is a great piece of work, and, not that it’s news, but indeed one-size-fits-all frameworks may not fully work even with borderless online AALEs._
+>_Some remarks suggested by second part “The Unauthorized Agent – Perspective from European and Comparative Law”: this really is a great piece of work, and, not that it’s news, but indeed one-size-fits-all legal frameworks may not fully work even with borderless online AALEs, in case they have to connect back to Earth-based local jurisdictions, which most of the time they do._

 >_In particular the author is absolutely spot on, with regard to the fact that things work rather differently in Civil Law countries, such as EU countries, in particular France.
 Civil Law countries do not recognize the concept of Estoppel for ex.
 Another country of interest is Japan, whose legal system has evolved through various influences in past thousands of years._